 By linking invoicing with real-time bookings, workforce management, and customer goals and service agreements, there are no more gaps.
 Invoice processing and bulk uploads that used to take hours per week can now be completed in a matter of minutes.

-How automated price guide changes keeps you in sync with the NDIS Price Guide
+How automated workflows can keep you in sync with the NDIS Pricing Arrangements and Price Limits

-The NDIS Price Guide is built right into GoodHuman’s platform, which includes rolling out changes in real-time.
-And because the connected workflows link to both the most current price guide and each customer’s service agreement, you no longer need to scramble to keep track of how every update affects your services.
-Here are just a few examples of how GoodHuman automates price guide changes:
+The NDIS Pricing Arrangements and Price Limits is built right into GoodHuman’s platform, which includes rolling out changes in real-time.
+And because the connected workflows link to both the most current pricing regulation and each customer’s service agreement, you no longer need to scramble to keep track of how every update affects your services.
+Here are just a few examples of how GoodHuman automates pricing arrangements and price limits changes: